-Table 24: Calibration setup options ------- ----- ------------- ------- ---------
+Table 22: Calibration setup options ------- ----- ------------- ------- ---------

 Selection Description Range, default value Calibration Setup Sample rate (samples/sec) Displays the sampling rate of the instrument.
 If you change the sampling rate, the same is updated in the instrument.
-N/A Interleave (see page 221) Enabled if the signal type is either RF or IF.
-N/A Zeroing Enabled only when Interleave is available on the instrument.
+N/A Interleave (see page 229) (Menu only displays when connected to an AWG7000 Series with option 06) Enabled if the signal type is either RF or IF.
+N/A Zeroing (Menu only displays when connected to an AWG7000 Series with option 06) Enabled only when Interleave is available on the instrument.
 N/A Band Group Select the band group of the signal from the following options: User defined, BandGroup1, BandGroup2, BandGroup3, BandGroup4, BandGroup5, and BandGroup6.
-BandGroup1 For direct RF generation, the available options are: User Defined, BandGroup1 and BandGroup2.
+For direct RF generation, the BandGroup1 available options are: User Defined, BandGroup1 and BandGroup2.
 Calibration Reminder Select a reminder to create calibration files periodically: Once a day, Once a week, Once a month, and Never.
 Never Average (iterations) Enter the number of times the software sends and captures the signal through the user defined configuration to create an average.
 1 to 100, 10 Generator Center Freq (MHz) Enter the center frequency for the generated signal.
 This should be same as Band Group Center Frequency when the signal type is RF.
 N/A Enabled only for signal type IF with the range of 800 MHz to 10 GHz.
 Not available for signal types RF and IQ.
 Bandgroup Center Freq (MHz) Enter the center frequency for the user defined band group.
 Enabled only when Bandgroup is set to User Defined for RF and IQ signals in the range of 500 kHz to 10 GHz and for IF signals in the range of 1 GHz to 20 GHz.
 N/A Sideband: Lower, Upper Set the sideband value to the lower or the upper limit.
 Enabled only for IF signals.
 Lower